copenhagenatomics/CA_Electronics_Public/README.md

 ## License

 All project zip files contain license information.
 The license used is Creative Commons Attribution license 4.0.
-Please feel free to use the drawings but remember to attribute Copenhagen Atomics. :smile:
+Please feel free to use the drawings but remember to attribute Copenhagen Atomics. :smiley: